extremelylatebound/git-yield/README.md

 The utility was created to provide two primary benefits:
 1. A simple data structure to capture the conflicts and report status.
-2. A binary (run `$deno compile --allow-all git-yield.ts`) that can be dropped into `/usr/local/bin` so that you can run `$git yield -b branchname` as a git extension with 0 config.
+2. A binary (run `$deno compile --allow-all git-yield.ts`) that extends git and can be dropped into your CI/CD pipeline.

 ---
 **Caveats**